5 Types of Belly Fat and What Causes Them

 • Exercise or meditate to deal with stress

-• Restore Magnesium – excess cortisol synthesis depletes the body of this essential mineral.
-Leafy greens, pumpkin seeds, almonds, avocados, etc are great sources of magnesium.
+• Restore Magnesium.
+Excess cortisol synthesis depletes the body of this essential mineral.
+Leafy greens, pumpkin seeds, almonds, avocados, and other nuts are great sources of magnesium.

 2. Mommy Belly Fat